We Analyzed the Future Direction of Energy Vault Holdings Inc. (NRGV), Here is What We Found

 Stifel gave a rating of “Buy” to NRGV, setting the target price at $19 in the report published on March 09th of the current year.

-Volatility was left at 9.05%, however, over the last 30 days, the volatility rate increased by 8.62%, as shares surge +5.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +22.80% upper at present.
+Volatility was left at 9.77%, however, over the last 30 days, the volatility rate increased by 10.44%, as shares sank -5.78% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -13.72% lower at present.

-During the last 5 trading sessions, NRGV rose by +21.24%, which changed the moving average for the period of 200-days by +57.93% in comparison to the 20-day moving average, which settled at $12.28.
-In addition, Energy Vault Holdings Inc. saw 53.94% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NRGV fell by -7.75%, which changed the moving average for the period of 200-days by +36.89% in comparison to the 20-day moving average, which settled at $12.54.
+In addition, Energy Vault Holdings Inc. saw 33.43% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NRGV